 Breakfast

-The menu items for breakfast include express breakfast, hot and cold cereals, and made-to-order eggs, which remain on this menu.
+The breakfast menu items include express breakfast, hot and cold cereals, and made-to-order eggs, which remain on this menu.

 Steak, eggs, Benedict, pancakes, and waffles are also available.

-Additionally, you can also find Starbucks beverages on the menu.
-Just bear in mind that they come with an additional charge.
+Additionally, Starbucks beverages are on the menu.
+However, they come with an additional charge.

 Lunch

 Lunch is served only at Hudson’s.
-The starters and soup offerings include six selections, as well as spinach and artichoke dip with tortilla chips, a few varieties of soups, and a mushroom flatbread.
+The starters and soup offerings include six selections: spinach and artichoke dip with tortilla chips, a few varieties of soups, and a mushroom flatbread.

-The typical lunch dishes include burgers, smash burgers, fish and chips, tacos, and two sandwiches – the French dip and crispy chicken.
-There is also a veggie burger.
-All these come with either fries or a side salad.
+The typical lunch dishes include burgers, smash burgers, fish and chips, tacos, two sandwiches—the French dip and crispy chicken—and a veggie burger.
+All these come with fries or a side salad.

 Those seeking a larger meal should look at the specialties section on the menu, which offers fish, pasta, pork, risotto, steak, and chicken.
 The pasta and risotto are the meatless options.

-Salad lovers will find several options as they make a meal from a salad – or as an appetizer before a specialty dish.
+Salad lovers will find several options for making a meal from a salad – or as an appetizer before a specialty dish.
 Choices include Caesar, Thai steak and noodles, mahi-mahi, and kale and chicken salads.

 Dinner

 The menus at dinner start with a few suggested wines.
 I never saw anything that would be included in the beverage package.
-There is a separate wine menu that features about ten bottles of red and white wines included in the beverage package.
+A separate wine menu features about ten bottles of red and white wines included in the beverage package.

 The menu starts with appetizers, including spare ribs, crab cakes, quesadillas, and coconut shrimp, followed by an excellent selection of soups and salads.